dmbaturin/scripts/README.md

 * all2pdf.sh
     gunzips and converts all DVI and PS files in a directory to PDF.

-* phabricator-relnotes.py
+* phabricator-quwey.py
-    Automatically retrieves release notes from a Phabricator query and displays in HTML or plain text.
+    Automatically retrieves task data from a Phabricator query and displays it in HTML or plain text.

 * ocacc.py
     Obsessive-compulsive acronym capitalization checker.
     Checks abbreviation/acronym capitalization style against
     a file that lists correctly capitalized versions one per line.

+* vyos-release-notes.py
+    Generates release notes from Phabricator.
+It uses custom fields from the VyOS phabricator instance, so it's only really useful for VyOS.
+You can adapt it to your own project, but you are on your own there. ;)